-Mercato Metropolitano has been around for a couple of years now and guess what?
+Mercato Metropolitano has been around for a few years now and guess what?
 It’s reopened and it’s still as awesome as ever.

 An old paper factory in Elephant & Castle transformed into one of London’s best street food markets?
 It sounds too good to be true.
 Well.
 It isn’t.
 I’ve written the guide to prove it.

 8 Food & Drink Spots at Mercato Metropolitano You Shouldn’t Miss

 Mercato Metropolitano is spread out over a mind-boggling 45,000 square feet – and packed with stellar food and drink.
 So you can imagine how tough it is to pick a few faves.

 The solution?
 Go enough times you can pick your own.
 In the meantime, here are my go-to Mercato Metropolitano food spots.

 Looking for some of the best ice cream in London?
 Badiani will sort you right out.

 I wasn’t going to have an ice cream – after feasting on a few dishes and trying a couple of wines, I thought I’d had enough.
 Until I saw the tubs, filled with glistening gelato of more flavours than I’d ever conceived.
 Obviously, I bought one (coffee) and it was stellar.
 Creamy, rich and not too sweet.
 Worth the trip alone.